 - Place the beets in a baking dish.

 - Add about 1 inch of water.
 Cover the baking dish with aluminum foil making sure the foil doesn’t touch the beets.
 Leave a small opening at one corner to let the steam out.
 You can also use a baking dish with a lid.

 - Place the beets in the oven and steam-roast them at 400F for about 1 to 1 1/2 hour or until you can easily pierce them with a fork.

-- Place the beets in a single layer in a microwave-safe dish.
+- Make a few holes in the skin using a fork.
+Place the beets in a single layer in a microwave-safe dish.
 Add about 1 inch of water to the dish and cover it with a lid.

 - Cook the beets on high for 10 to 12 minutes (depending on the size of the beets and the power of your microwave oven).